valeriikundas/BookTracker/README.md

 This app helps you to track your readings.

 ##TODO##
-- [x] TODO add this list to github
 - [ ] TODO make beautiful books table
 - [ ] TODO concatenate book if such book is already in database
 - [ ] TODO create list of times when you read specific book